Julian's Persian expedition: Defeat: Samarra to Dura

 Within a few hours of Julian's death, his generals gathered under the necessity of determining a successor.
 Exigency settled on Jovian, an obscure general of the Domestic Guard, distinguished primarily for a merry heart and sociable disposition.
 His first command subscribed the continuation of a prompt retreat.
 During four further days the march was directed up the river towards Corduene and the safety of the frontier, where supplies sufficient for the famished army were expected to be obtained.
-The Persians, revived by the intelligence of their conqueror's demise, fell twice on the rear of the retreat, and on the camp, one party penetrating to the imperial tent before being cut off and destroyed at Jovian's feet.
+The Persians, revived by knowledge of their would-be conqueror's demise, fell twice on the rear of the retreat, and on the camp, one party penetrating to the imperial tent before being cut off and destroyed at Jovian's feet.
 At Dura on the fourth day the army came to a halt, deluded with the vain hope of bridging the river with makeshift contraptions of timber and animal hide.
 In two days, after some initial appearance of success, the futility of the endeavor was proved; but while hope of a crossing was abandoned, the march was not resumed.
-The spirit of the army was broken, its provisions were four days from giving out, and the verges of Corduene a hundred miles further north as yet.
+The spirit of the army was broken, its provisions were four days from giving out, and the verges of Corduene a hundred miles further north.